nextcloud/desktop/doc/autoupdate.rst

 5. Set the item to ``true``.

-Alternatively, you can copy the file ``owncloud.app/Contents/Resources/deny_autoupdate_com.owncloud.desktopclient. plist`` to ``/Library/Preferences/com.owncloud.desktopclient.plist``.
+Alternatively, you can copy the file ``owncloud.app/Contents/Resources/deny_autoupdate_com.owncloud.desktopclient.plist`` to ``/Library/Preferences/com.owncloud.desktopclient.plist``.

 Preventing Automatic Updates in Linux Environments
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Because Linux does not provide automatic updating functionality, there is no need to remove the automatic-update check.
-However, if you want to disable this check, go to ``Settings -> General -> Updates`` and un-check ``Show Desktop Notifications``.
-You may visit this tab anytime to see your update status.
+Because the Linux client does not provide automatic updating functionality, there is no need to remove the automatic-update check.
+However, if you want to disable it edit (or create, if it does not already exist) ``/etc/ownCloud/ownCloud.conf``.
+Add these lines:

+    [General]
+    skipUpdateCheck=true